CanSATGH/NyarkoaPayload/README.md

 }
 ```

-## activateProdMode()
+### activateProdMode()

 - **Description:** Activate production mode to disable debugging.
 - **Details:** Certainly!
 Here's a brief description for the `activateDevMode` method:

   **Method - activateDevMode():**

   The `activateProdMode` method is used to enable production mode, which disables debugging.
-When called, it configures the `NyarkoaPayloadTest` class to operate in a mode optimized for production use, suppressing debugging output.
+When called, it configures the `NyarkoaPayload` class to operate in a mode optimized for production use, suppressing debugging output.
 This is important when you want to deploy your code in a production environment, ensuring that debugging information does not interfere with the normal operation of the Nyarkoa Payload hardware.

-- #### Sample Code: How to instantiate the NyarkoaPayloadTest
+- ### Sample Code: How to Use the `activateProdMode` Method

     ```cpp
     #include <Arduino.h>
-    #include "NyarkoaPayloadTest.h"
+    #include "NyarkoaPayload.h"

     void setup() {
-      // Initialize the NyarkoaPayloadTest instance
+      // Initialize the NyarkoaPayload instance
-      NyarkoaPayloadTest nyarkoa;
+      NyarkoaPayload nyarkoa;

       // Activate production mode to disable debugging nyarkoa.activateProdMode();